Skip to main content

 # what are the primary keys in inv_taxonomyProcessed?

-message("Primary keys in inv_taxonomyProcessed are: ",
+cat("Primary keys in inv_taxonomyProcessed are:",

 paste(variables_20120$fieldName[